 The beautiful Ferguson Valley is perfect for a weekend away from Perth.
 From Wellington National Park to the quirky gnomes, it has something for everyone.
 There are lots of boutique wineries to choose from as well as craft breweries, and it’s a fabulous foodie destination.
 The valley is picturesque, with winding roads, streams, and views of cattle grazing on the green rolling hills.
 Read on to find out all the best things to do in the Ferguson Valley.

-The best things to do in the Ferguson Valley for a weekend
+The Top 11 things to do in the Ferguson Valley

 Community-driven Gnomesville is such a quirky place that it’s a fun must-do in this region.
 In the middle of the bush, there are around 10,000 gnomes that call this place home.
 It’s rumoured that Gnomesville began in the 1990s after a resident placed a single garden gnome in the hollow of a tree and now visitors bring their own gnomes to leave here.
 It’s funny to see how creative they are, some with signs that have come from all over the world.